 In a foreclosure, the borrower’s total mortgage debt sometimes exceeds the foreclosure sale price.
 The difference between the total debt and the sale price is called a “deficiency.”
 For example, say the total debt owed is $400,000, but the home sells for $350,000 at the foreclosure sale.
 The deficiency is $50,000.
 In some states, the lender can seek a personal judgment against the debtor to recover the deficiency.
 Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $50,000—from the borrower.

 While the lender can get a deficiency judgment after a nonjudicial foreclosure, if the lender buys the home at the foreclosure sale, the amount of the deficiency is limited to the difference between the borrower’s total debt and the home’s fair market value.
 (S.D.
 Codified Laws § 21-48-14).

-In a judicial foreclosure, the court will consider the property’s value when deciding whether a deficiency exists.
+Deficiency judgments can also happen in judicial foreclosures.
+The court will take the property’s value into account and look at other factors when deciding whether a deficiency exists.
 (S.D.
-Codified Laws § 21-47-16).
+Codified Laws § 21-47-16, § 21-47-17).

 In this article, you’ll find details on foreclosure laws in South Dakota, with citations to statutes so you can learn more.
 Statutes change, so checking them is always a good idea.

 To find South Dakota’s laws, search online for “South Dakota statutes” or “South Dakota laws.”
 Make sure you’re reading the most recent, official laws.
 Usually, the URL will end in “.gov” or the statutes will be on an official state legislature webpage.

 For more information on federal mortgage servicing laws, as well as foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.